The Volcano and Aurora in Iceland Essay

 Hello Erick!

 Thank you for your comment.
 Well, it is not known when a volcano and an aurora will occur again simultaneously in Iceland.
 The two events are random, and scientists have not been able to predict when they would occur.
 However, an aurora has higher chances of occurring than a volcano because negatively or positively charged particles in the atmosphere collide frequently with neutral atoms in the thermosphere.
 On the other hand, a volcano takes a long time to erupt, and it could be difficult to predict its activity.
-The other places where the events could be seen at the same time could be in the and c regions.
+The other places where the events could be seen at the same time could be in the Arctic and Antarctic regions.
 The places should have an erupting volcano which should occur at the same time as an aurora.

 I hope I have answered your two questions well.